Many people grind their teeth subconsciously in their sleep.

 The lack of an established cause has relatively led to the lack of an established cure.
 There is no viable cure for bruxism.
 Treatments such as biofeedback hypnosis and Botox have been used in combating Bruxism, but the most effective treatment so far is the use of a night guard.

 The role of a dental night guard is essential in prevention

-A night guard protects the teeth from damage due to grinding and rather does not stop the grinding.
-Since tooth grinding is natural and quite unavoidable during sleep, a night guard covers the enamel thus offering a protective layer over the enamel.
-This protects the enamel from damage, during tooth grinding.
+A night guard protects the teeth from damage due to grinding rather than stopping the grinding itself.
+Since tooth grinding is natural and quite unavoidable during sleep, a night guard covers the enamel, protecting it with a layer of special material.
+This protects the enamel from damage during tooth grinding.

 With this in mind, it is key to note that bruxism is a condition better diagnosed by a dentist.

 However, there are some pointers that might help you know whether you have the condition: waking up with pain in the facial region and teeth, and or cracks and fractures on the teeth.

 If you have these signs when you wake up, it is a good idea to visit your dentist as soon as possible to avoid permanently damaging your teeth.
 The dentist will recommend a night guard for you that will effectively protect your teeth from the grinding force of your jaw movement as you sleep.